THE DOVER WAR MEMORIAL PROJECT

 Marsh, D. G. and E.

 Dorothy Georgina Marsh died, aged 13, on 3 April 1942, in the Union Road Trenches.
 She was the daughter of Sidney George and Rosina Elizabeth Marsh, of 84 Union Road.
-Her grandmother Emma also died, aged 71.
-She was the daughter of Henry and Ann Hopper, of West Langdon and the widow of George Marsh.
-She lived at 96 Union Road.

 Marsh, F.

-The badge was given by a Canadian to Mrs F D Heasman, who worked in the Ferry Cafe at Snargate Street.
-Before she was married she and her fiance narrowly escaped becoming the last victims themselves (see more at Last Shell).
+The badge was given by a Canadian to Mrs. F D Heasman, who worked in the Ferry Cafe at Snargate Street.
+Before she was married she and her fiancé narrowly escaped becoming the last victims themselves (see more at Last Shell)

 The badge is a German Coastal Artillery Badge, awarded for "merit in action" in Coastal Defence.
 It is believed the badge was obtained when the guns were captured.
 Accompanying it is a piece of shrapnel, believed to be air-burst, and probably from a 16" calibre shell, and a Canadian forces badge.
-The shrapnel is sized 2.5" by 0.5" by 0.5" and weighs about 2oz.
+The shrapnel is sized 2.5" by 0.5" by 0.5" and weighs about 2oz

 with thanks to Tim Heasman for badge photo and information